meggha/MentalHealthNavigator/README.md

 ## 📈Progress

-List down all the fully implemented features in your project

 - [x] Chatbot
 - [x] Login-Signup and logout functionality
 - [x] Journaling with update and delete functionality
 - [x] Profile page displaying biodata
 - [x] Fetch data using API
 - [x] Personality Test

-List down all the partially implemented features in your project

 - [ ] Habit tracker
 - [ ] Personal stories

 ## 🔮Future Scope

-List down all the future plans for the project here

 - Nearby professional healthcare location
 - Connecting to therapist as a middleware

 ## 💸Applications

->How can your project do its part in solving a real-life problem?
-What are its possible applications?
-Can it be monetized?
-Describe here.

 We have combined multiple functionalities  into a single website with a user friendly chatbot.
 This website involves wellness features to help the users, a platform to connect, and a help-providing chatbot.

 ## 🛠Project Setup

->Include your project setup basics here.
-Steps for how someone else can setup your project on their machine.
-Add any relevant details as well.

 Open the terminal and change directory to client:
 In the project directory, you can run: